michaelacook/fullstackjs-notes/design-patterns/common-design-patterns.md

 # Common Design Patterns
-This set of notes details some of the fundamental design patterns every programming should know.
+This set of notes details some of the fundamental design patterns every programmer should know.
 Most examples are in TypeScript.

 ## What are design patterns?
 - [What's a design pattern?](https://refactoring.guru/design-patterns/what-is-pattern)